dbdesign-students-spring2024/6-mongodb-analysis-MichaelJiang3174/README.md

 db.listings_clean.find().limit(10).pretty()
 ```

 ### Query 3: Show All Listings for Two Specific Superhosts (only show the name, price, neighbourhood, host_name, and host_is_superhost for each result)
+Description: This query shows all listings from two superhosts which is identified by their host_id.
+Only the specified fields are displayed.
 ```python
 db.listings_clean.find(
   {